dustinpfister/blog_posts/_posts/threejs-export-webm-whammy.md

 layout: post
 categories: three.js
 id: 318
-updated: 2022-11-03 07:37:57
+updated: 2023-04-25 12:42:25
-version: 1.31
+version: 1.32
 ---

-When I am playing around with [three.js](https://threejs.org/) I often like to use it to make simple looping animations, and it would be nice to have at least one or two ways to export these projects to a reliable, well supported video file format like the [webm file format](https://en.wikipedia.org/wiki/WebM) making it easy to share as a stand alone video file.
+When I am playing around with [threejs](https://threejs.org/) I often like to use it to make simple looping animations, and it would be nice to have at least one or two ways to export these projects to a reliable, well supported video file format like the [webm file format](https://en.wikipedia.org/wiki/WebM) making it easy to share as a stand alone video file.

 Now there may be a great number of ways to go about doing this sort of thing actually on [stack overflow I saw an example the makes use of some built in browser features](https://stackoverflow.com/questions/50681683/how-to-save-canvas-animation-as-gif-or-webm) as a way to go about capturing video from a canvas element on the fly.
-However what I have in mind is something where I can create a video on a frame by frame basis rather than recoding for an amount of time which is not what I am after here.
+However what I have in mind is something where I can create a video on a frame by frame basis rather than recording for an amount of time which is not what I am after here.

 To help with this I have come across a project called [whammy](https://github.com/antimatter15/whammy) that seems to work okay for the sake of making a webm file on a frame by frame basis, or at least it did until code breaking changes where made in chrome.

-I am not sure what to do with this post when it comes to additional future edits at this point with that said.
+I am not sure what to do with this post when it comes to additional future edits at this point.
 However every now and then I do come around to this topic and will likely expand on this when I find other ways to export other than what I have worked out here that no longer works on late versions of chrome.

 <!-- more -->

 ## Exporting as WebM from threejs and what to know first

-This is a post on exporting a three.js animation to webm using an additional javaScript project called whammy.
+This is a post on exporting a threejs animation to webm using an additional javaScript project called whammy.
 This is not a [getting started post with three.js](/2018/04/04/threejs-getting-started/) or [javaScript in general](/2018/11/27/js-getting-started/), so I will not be getting into detail about each of the various details about making a three.js project in this post.
 However I will like to other relevant posts where appropriate.

 ### USING WHAMMY NO LONGER WORKS FOR ME IN LATE VERSIONS OF CHROME